FreedomBen/breakout71/Readme.md

 # graphics
-- apply global curve / brightness to canvas when things blow, or just always to make neon effect better

 - lights shadows with background gradient light map ?
 - webgl rendering
 - shinier coins by applying glow to them
-- different visual effects on ball to represent which perks it's imbued with (pierce, sapper…). remove visual while it's not affected (can't pierce/sap anymore until touching the puck).
 - experiment with showing the combo somewhere else, maybe top center, maybe instead of score.
 - the white outline on bricks associated with picky eater kinda works but i feel it's more distracting than anything. maybe try something different ? put a cross on matching coloured bricks, or the contrary, grey out other bricks.